 Residents of the village have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.59 minutes getting to work every day.

-Being a small village, Ruidoso does not have a public transit system used by locals to get to and from work.
+Ruidoso is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Ruidoso in 2010 was $25,965, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
 This equates to an annual income of $103,860 for a family of four.
 However, Ruidoso contains both very wealthy and poor people as well.

 Ruidoso is a somewhat ethnically-diverse village.
 The people who call Ruidoso home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ruidoso residents report their race to be White, followed by Native American.
 Ruidoso also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.58% of the village’s residents.
-Important ancestries of people in Ruidoso include Irish, English, German, French , Dutch West Indian and Scots-Irish.
+Important ancestries of people in Ruidoso include English, German, French , and Dutch West Indian.